 The entrance to the cave is on the beach, where the boats stop.
 The beach is quite nice.
 If not for the group tour program, we would have stayed on this beach quite longer.

-There’s an interesting snorkeling along the coast of the beach.
+There’s an interesting snorkeling along the coast of this beach.

 We were unlucky with the weather — when we came to Codognon cave, a strong rain began, the visibility was so bad that we could not see the neighboring island, which was very close.

 As for the cave – I did not get inside.
-The entrance to the cave is in the rocks, you have to climb onto the rocks and climb through the hole, the stones are quite sharp.
+The entrance to the cave is in the rocks, you have to climb onto the rocks and then climb inside through the stones, which are quite sharp.
 Our friends got inside and told there was nothing special.

-A beautiful island with a long beach and a spacious palm grove.
+A beautiful island with a long beach and a palm grove.

-Our boat was the only one on the island, so there was plenty of places to rest.
-Everyone can find what to do on Pinagbuyutan – here you can snorkel, walk along the beach or in a palm grove or sunbathe.
+Our boat was the only one on the island, so there was plenty of space to relax.
+Everyone can find what to do on Pinagbuyutan – here you can snorkel, walk along the beach, through a palm grove or sunbathe.

-The cave is in the rock of Cathedral Island.
+The cave is on Cathedral Island.
 There’s no shore of an island, as it is the rock, surrounded by the sea.
 The boat stops near the cave and everyone watches it while staying on the boat.

 This is one of the sacred places for the locals.
-Cathedral Cave was the last visiting place on our boat tour and after it we headed back to El Nido.
+Cathedral Cave was the last attraction during our island hopping tour and after it, we headed back to El Nido.

 As for our impressions of the boat tour – it’s definitely worth going.
-We were not lucky with the weather — we left El Nido when it was sunny, but soon the weather turned bad – it became cloudy and sometimes it was even dark because of the rain.
+We were not lucky with the weather – it was cloudy and sometimes it even dark because of the rain.
 Anyway, we were amazed by the nature of Palawan.

-Boat tour – is a great opportunity to visit 5-6 amazing places in El Nido, Palawan in one day and get impressions of the Philippines that will stay with you for a long time.
-If possible, it is better to rent an individual boat and make your itinerary with the places that are interesting to you, even if these places are included in different group tours.
+Island hopping tour is a great opportunity to visit 5-6 amazing attractions of El Nido, Palawan in one day and get impressions of the Philippines that will stay with you for a long time.
+If possible, it is better to rent an individual boat and include in your itinerary the places you want to visit and see, even if these places are included in different group boat tours.
 But even if you go with a group of tourists – the endless pleasure is guaranteed, especially if the trip is in good weather!

-How to get from El Nido to Puerto Princesa airport: review of a transfer + price
+How to get to Puerto Princesa airport from El Nido: review of a transfer + price

-We had a flight from the island of Palawan to the island of Cebu at 8 pm.
+We had a flight from Palawan Island to Cebu at 8 pm.
 So, we had to leave El Nido at 2 pm, because the transfer to the Puerto Princesa airport – the capital of Palawan island – lasts about 4 hours.

 The distance between Puerto Princesa and El Nido is 230 km, it usually takes tourists 4 hours to overcome this way.
 I want to emphasize the word “usually”, because in our case everything was not that way.

-If you stay in El Nido, it’s easy to find transfer to Puerto Princesa — there are a lot of offices on central streets, which offer boat tours and day trips, they also sell transfers.
+It’s easy to find a transfer to Puerto Princesa — there are a lot of offices on central streets, which offer island hopping tours and day trips around Palawan, they also sell transfers.
 We bought transfer in the same place where we rented motorbikes, the evening before the trip.

-The road between El Nido and Puerto Princesa is a permanent serpentine, almost without straight parts of the road.
-We were at the airport 3 hours after leaving El Nido, this time includes a 30 mins stop for lunch on the half way.
+The road between El Nido and Puerto Princesa is a serpentine, almost without straight parts of the road.
+We were at the airport 3 hours after leaving El Nido, this time includes a 30 mins stop for lunch on the halfway.
 It means that we overcame 230 km of the serpentine road in heavy rain and with constant stops in 2.5 hours.

 It’s hard to imagine, but we seemed to be flying over the road.
 I was taking pills for nausea and sometimes even cried for fear.

-For sure, usually a transfer from El Nido to the airport of Puerto Princesa passes quietly, but that was not our case.
-3 hours of “pure pleasure” – and we arrived at the long-awaited airport of Puerto Princesa.
+For sure, usually a transfer from El Nido to Puerto Princesa airport passes more quiet, but that was not our case.
+3 hours of “pure pleasure” – and we arrived at the airport of Puerto Princesa.

 The airport of Puerto Princesa is new and spacious.
 In the airport everyone must pay fee for the entrance before the customs zone — 200 PHP ($4) if you have domestic flight and 700 PHP ($14) for international flight.

 You can not get on board the plane without paying the fee.
-Our flight from Puerto Princesa to Cebu was delayed, like almost all of our domestic flights round the Philippines.
+Our flight from Puerto Princesa to Cebu was delayed, like almost all of our domestic flights in the Philippines.

 ⏰ You should keep in mind frequent flight delays in the Philippines when planning your trip, it’s better to have more time

-Conclusion of our trip to El Nido, Palawan
+The trip to El Nido, Palawan – our review

 Memories of our days spent in El Nido make us think that we would like to come back again – this is the best proof that the trip was a success.

-We really enjoyed our days on Palawan, despite the fact that in El Nido we were not lucky with the weather, because the weather was not as good as during our stay on Busuanga and Coron islands.
+We really enjoyed our days in Palawan, despite the fact that we were not lucky with the weather because it was not as good as during our stay on Busuanga and Coron islands.

-El Nido is perfect to spend time because from here you can not only go on boat tours to marine reserve park but you can also take activities and excursions to other attractions of Palawan island.
+El Nido is perfect to spend vacation because from here you can go on island hopping tours to marine park or take activities and excursions to other attractions of Palawan island.

-- 2 days for boat tours, as 1 day on a boat tour in El Nido region is not enough to enjoy the beauty of nature
+- 2 days for island hopping tours, as 1 day on a boat tour in the region is not enough to enjoy the beauty of nature

 - 1 day for a trip to Nacpan beach